-Andrea Klann is a visual artist and illustrator, writer and teacher.
+E. Andrea Klann is a visual artist and illustrator, writer and instructor.

-She writes and illustrates nonfiction, essay and picture books and has worked for publishers such as The National Post, The Economist Intelligence Unit and The Guardian UK and Observer UK.
-Andrea wrote, illustrated and published one of the world's first online travel guides, 'Rediguana Reveals Vancouver: Living like a Local' in 1996.
-The guide is an irreverent look at Vancouver through a local's lens and focuses on the food, the finds and the neighborhoods of the city.
+She writes and illustrates nonfiction and essay and has worked for publishers such as The National Post, The Economist Intelligence Unit and The Guardian UK and Observer UK.
+She wrote, illustrated and published one of the world's first online travel guides, 'Rediguana Reveals Vancouver: Living like a Local' - an irreverent look at Vancouver through a local lens.

-A Faculty member of Emily Carr University of Art & Design, she also leads workshops in 'Cultivating Creativity' with adults, youth and educators through professional development and independent workshops in Canada / US.
+A faculty member of Emily Carr University of Art + Design, teaching Drawing and Painting, she also leads independent workshops in 'Cultivating Creativity' through art exploration with adults, youth and educators in Canada / US.

 Her studio is located eighteen nautical miles from Vancouver, in a 1920 bungalow she and her partner barged to an island.
-When not painting, drawing, writing or Cultivating Creativity, Andrea can be found elsewhere - exploration is inspiration so she travels often.
+When not making art, writing or Cultivating Creativity, Andrea can be found elsewhere - exploration is inspiration so she travels often.